zg2pro/greouxlocation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 This project is actually very old as I **released it on "free pages perso" for the first time in 2005**.
-At that time I had no knowledge of version control software and that"s why I'm keeping the old versions in zip archives.

 Version 4, the typescript/angular version, was made in 2017.